Skaendo/csb-extras/README.md

 Now that that is out of the way,

-These addons or extras will add some functionality to the Cinnamon SlackBuilds (development branch and probably only x86_64) by WillySR that can be found here:
+These addons or extras will add some functionality and style to the Cinnamon SlackBuilds (development branch and probably only x86_64) by WillySR that can be found here:

 https://github.com/willysr/csb/tree/development